tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - {{HPKE}}, for encrypting the origin server name in transit between Client and Issuer across the Attester.

-- Ed25519 signatures, as described in {{!RFC8032}}, for verifying correctness of Client requests.
+- Ed25519 signatures with key blinding, as described in {{!RFC8032}}, for verifying correctness of Client requests.

-Clients and Issuers are required to implement all of these dependencies, whereas Attesters are required to implement Ed25519 signature support.
+Clients and Issuers are required to implement all of these dependencies, whereas Attesters are required to implement Ed25519 signature with key blinding support.

 ## State Requirements